 Anyone who thinks that sensory play is just for toddlers needs to see this post.
 Since making the swamp sensory tub last year my kids have asked to do another one just like it.
-I didn’t mean for so long to go by but we finally go around to it and this time made it into an ocean sensory tub with blue gelatin.
+I didn’t mean for so long to go by but we finally got around to it and this time made it into an ocean sensory tub with blue gelatin.
 Play like this is fun and simple and perfect for summer .
-We leave ours out covered in our yard for a few days and observe how the gelatin changes throughout the day.
+We leave ours out covered in our yard for a day or two and observe how the gelatin changes throughout the day.
+Please note that we live in the PNW in warmer climates leaving it out may not be a good option.

 - Gather your materials.
-You will need a container to make the gelatin in, a large container to play in ( we use our … ) , some fun sea animals and glass pebbles, plain gelatin ( I used 5 boxes) and some blue food coloring.
-You will also need a little bow, scissors, many cups of water and a pot or kettle for the boiling water.
+You will need a container to make the gelatin in, a large container to play in, some fun sea animals and glass pebbles, plain gelatin ( I used 5 boxes) and some blue food coloring.
+You will also need a little bowl, scissors, many cups of water and a pot or kettle for the boiling water.

 - Start by pouring all the gelatin into a little bowl – 5boxes = 20 packets of gelatin.